 Many welding applications require force to be built up on the part before ultrasonic energy is activated.
-To achieve this, the Actuator contains a dynamic triggering mechanism, located between the air cylinder and the converter, which initiates (triggers) ultrasonics after a preset force is applied to the part.
+To achieve this, the Actuator contains a dynamic triggering mechanism located between the air cylinder and the converter, which initiates (triggers) ultrasonics after a preset force is applied to the part.
 Dynamic follow-through maintains a consistent force on the part during the weld collapse.
 This system helps provide uniform weld quality.

-The dynamic triggering and follow-through process operates as follows: upon activation of the operating cycle, the solenoid valve delivers regulated air to the upper portion of the cylinder, and regulates the exhaust of the cylinder through the downspeed control from the bottom of the cylinder, causing the horn to advance and contact the workpiece.
+The dynamic triggering and follow-through process operates as follows: upon activation of the operating cycle, the solenoid valve delivers system air to the upper portion of the cylinder, and proportional air to lower portion of the cylinder, causing the horn to advance and contact the workpiece.
 As the pressure increases, the cylinder compresses springs, forcing a cam to break the optical beam of the trigger switch.
 When the trigger switch closes, a signal is sent to the Power Supply, which then starts the weld cycle.
 At this time, the actuator locks into a cycle, timing begins, and the palm buttons can be released.

-As melting of the plastic occurs, spring reaction dynamic follow through maintains consistent force on the part, ensuring smooth, efficient transmission of ultrasonic energy into the part.
+As melting of the plastic occurs, spring reaction the follow through maintains consistent force on the part, ensuring smooth, efficient transmission of ultrasonic energy into the part.